Enjoy my personal favorite 2-week Florida road trip itinerary, based on my experiences of growing up in the state.

 You could stop at any number of them as you need for a bite to eat, to fill up on gas or just stretch your legs.
 Naples, Fort Meyers, Venice and Sarasota are a few of the more popular places.

-Tampa and the surrounding area is also worth 2-3 days of your Florida road trip itinerary.
+But Tampa and the surrounding area in the Gulf Coast is also worth 2-3 days of your Florida road trip itinerary.

 Venture into Ybor City, once the thriving center of Tampa, where the Cuban influence in the neighborhood can still be seen and experienced in hand-rolled cigars, the food and the historic buildings.